-A wide variety of EU environmental legislation applies to the boating industry and its users.
-From industrial emissions to the protection of biodiversity, recycling, waste disposal, restrictions on chemicals used in the building process and water quality, all environmental legislation needs to be assessed to determine the appropriate measures to be taken during the manufacturing process, navigation and eventual disposal of the boat at its end-of-life.
+A wide body of EU environmental legislation applies to the boating industry and its users.
+From industrial emissions to the protection of biodiversity, recycling, waste disposal, restrictions on chemicals used in the building process and water quality, all environmental legislation needs to be assessed to determine the appropriate measures to be taken during the manufacturing process, navigation and eventual disposal of boats at their end-of-life.

-Recreational boating is sometimes considered a major source of pollution to the marine environment due to its high visibility on lakes and along the coast.
-This is far from the case, however, as boating actually accounts for less than 1% of overall pollution affecting the marine environment (compared to almost 80% originating from land-based activities).
-In fact, boating is dependent on good environmental quality for the enjoyment of participants and many national boating industry associations across Europe have adopted voluntary programmes with practical measures to prevent pollution and protect the environment.
+While recreational boating has a high visibility on lakes and coastal areas, it is not a major source of pollution to the marine environment.
+Boating accounts for less than 1% of overall pollution affecting the marine environment (compared to almost 80% originating from land-based activities).
+Boating is dependent on a good marine environmental for users, which is crucual for the boating industry itself.
+Many national boating industry associations, as well as individual companies, have adopted voluntary programmes with practical measures to prevent pollution and protect the environment.

-To find out more about the environmental impact of boating, take a look at the European Confederation of Nautical Industries’ 2009 study, ‘Nautical Activities: What impact on the environment?’ http://euboating.webdev.mk/images/Members_Documents/0906ecnienvironmentalreporten.pdf The study is also available in French http://euboating.webdev.mk/images/Members_Documents/0906ecnienvironmentalreportfr.pdf
+To find out more about the environmental impact of boating, take a look at the European Confederation of Nautical Industries’ 2009 study, ‘Nautical Activities: What impact on the environment?’.

 Adopted in 2000, the Water Framework Directive 2000/60/EC establishes an integrated, ecosystem-based approach to the protection of water.
-It applies to all water bodies, including rivers, estuaries, coastal waters, canals and docks, and aimed to achieve good chemical and ecological status of European waters by 2015.
+It applies to all water bodies, including rivers, estuaries, coastal waters, canals and docks.
+The original target for achieving good status was 2015, but further deadlines are set for 2021 and 2027.